Home Alcohol / WineWine bars in Paris, my favorite spots

 La Bougeotte, the floating wine bar

-Moored in the Bassin de la Villette, the peniche La Bougeotte is docked when it is in Paris, but its concept is to roam between Dijon and Paris the rest of the time.
-Indeed, this floating wine bar (managed by a former sailor) sets up shop in Paris every year starting in the autumn.
+Moored in the bassin de la Villette, the La Bougeotte barge is at the dock when it is in Paris, but its concept is to roam between Dijon and Paris the rest of the time.
+Indeed, this floating wine bar (managed by a former sailor) drops anchor in Paris every year starting in the autumn.

-The bonus: La Bougeotte is also a wine merchant and offers its wines and other products to go.
+The plus: La Bougeotte is also a wine merchant and offers its wines and other products for takeaway.

 From September to June in Paris 19th in the Bassin de la Villette